jiady/SocialWeb/README.md

 # SocialWeb
-This is a website, a social network that connects friends,lovers, classmates.
+This is a website, a social network that connects friends,classmates.

 Just like facebook, one difference is that :

-If you are a boy, you can only see boys comments boy and girls comments girl .If you are a girl ,just inverse the situation.
+Except yourself,you can only see boys commenting boys and girls commenting girls .

-So you will feel that all girls are single and all boys are losers which may make you feel well! :)
+So you will feel that all users are single and all users are losers which may make you feel happy!  :)

+From your point of view, you are the most attractive person in the world!
 Just enjoy!